seanlhlee/acosa/gitBook/Data Structures/Trees/binary_search_tree.md

 Here's a first stab at a `BinarySearchTree` class:

+> **Note:** We add obsever to left & righ properties for setting a node's parent while it have been others child.

 ```swift
 public class BinarySearchTree<T: Comparable>: Equatable {
 	private(set) public var value: T